tiroh/ports/README.md

 </properties>
 ```

-Then, add the following manifest entry to your JAR file:
+Then, you may add the following manifest entry to your JAR file:

 ```
 Premain-Class: org.timux.ports.agent.Agent
 ```

+This is optional, yet recommended.
+If you choose not to do it,
+Ports will use a fallback that is less efficient.
+(However, the performance
+penalty is so small that it would only be noticable in relatively rare corner
+cases that involve very large numbers of consecutive port calls.)

 For example, if you use the `maven-assembly-plugin` in order to build a JAR
 with all dependencies, the complete plugin setup could look like this: